rambasnet/course-container/README.md

 ### What does setup.sh do?

 1. Clones this repository into your working directory
-2. Deep copies the following folders and files from this repository into your working directory:
-    - `Dockerfile`
-    - `.githooks`
-    - `.github`
-    - `.mypy.ini`
-    - `.flake8`
-    - `Makefile`
-    - `run-docker.sh`
-    - `run-jupyter.sh`
-    - `script.sh`
-    - `requirements.py`
-    - `ci-cd-requirements.txt`
+2. Removes this repo specific files and folder and keeps everything else
 3. Deletes the cloned repository and other files and folders not listed above

 ### Configure

 1. Update the Dockerfile as needed for your project

    - E.g., if you need to install any Linux packages, add the package to the end of `apt install -y` line
    - after the docker is built, it runs as a non-root user `user` with sudo privileges
    - the default working directory is `/home/user`
    - your repository is mounted to `/home/user/<your-repository>`
    - no password is required for sudo commands

 2. Update the Makefile as needed for your project

    - Makefile is used by git hooks to run test before pushing main to GitHub

 3. Update the script.sh as needed for your project

    - you may rarely need to change the script.sh file

 4. Update the requirements.py as needed for your project

    - this file is used by Docker to install Python packages

 5. Update .github/workflows/ci-test.yml as needed for your project

    - this file is used by GitHub Actions to run tests on push to main

 6. Update ci-cd-requirements.txt as needed for your project

    - this file is used by GitHub Actions to install Python packages

 7. Update .githooks/pre-commit as needed for your project

    - this file is run by git hooks before commmitting to any branch

 8. Update .githooks/pre-push as needed for your project

    - this file is run by git hooks before pushing to any branch

 9. Make sure the git hooks are executable

    - `$ chmod +x .githooks/pre-commit`
    - `$ chmod +x .githooks/pre-push`

 10. Make sure core.hooksPath is set to `.githooks` by default it is set to `.git/hooks`